Big Data Democratization via Web Scraping

 By the people– most of the public data on the web is a user group’s sentiments, analyses and other information.

 Of the people- Although the “of” here does not literally mean that the data is owned, all such data on the internet either relates to the user group itself or its views on things.

 For the people- Most of this data is presented via channels (either social media, news, etc.) for public benefit be it travel tips, daily news feeds, product price comparisons, etc.

 Essentially, data democratization has come to mean that by leveraging cloud computing, data that’s mostly user-generated on the internet has become accessible by all industries- big or small for their own internal use (commercial or not).
 This democratization has been put to use for unearthing hidden patterns from big blobs of datasets.
 Use cases have evolved with the consumer internet landscape and Big Data is now being used for various other means quite unanticipated.

 With respect to the democratization, we’ve also heard enough about how data analytics is paving way beyond data analysts within companies and becoming available to even the non-tech-savvies.
 But did anyone mention DaaS providers who aid in the very first phase of data acquisition?
-Data scraping or web crawling (whatever your lingo is) has come to become an indivisible part of data democratization, especially when talking large-scale.
-The first step into bringing the public data to use is acquiring it which is where setting up web crawlers internally or partnering with DaaS providers comes to play.
+Data scraping or web crawling (whatever your lingo is) has come to become an indivisible part of data democratization, especially when talking large scale.
+The first step in bringing the public data to use is acquiring it, which is where setting up web crawlers internally or partnering with DaaS providers comes to play.
 This blog guides towards making a choice.
-Its not always all the data that companies crunch or should crunch from the web.
-There’s obviously certain channels that are of more interest to the community than the rest and there lies the barrier- to identify sources of higher ROI and acquire data in a machine-readable format.
+It’s not always all the data that companies crunch or should crunch from the web.
+There are obviously certain channels that are of more interest to the community than the rest and there lies the barrier- to identify sources of higher ROI and acquire data in a machine-readable format.